 The city council last year proudly announced that 150 lorry loads of concrete were to be used in the first phase of building alone and that the site crane needed a concrete base deeper than a three storey building.
 The council, acting as planning authority, twice concluded no environmental impact assessment of the development was required, and at no point during the controversial scheme’s history has any form of carbon emissions modelling for the building’s life cycle been performed.

 The developers extol the half a million city centre visits the building is expected to drive each year, many of which will presumably be encouraged by the free car parking that is proposed, and promote its resilience in the face of predicted climate change.
-But no consideration been given to whether, like HS2, it could actually be a net carbon emitter over its lifespan because of the impact of its construction.
+But no consideration been given to whether, like HS2, it could actually be a net carbon emitter over its lifespan because of the impact of its construction and use.

 Misleading marketing that promotes the consumption of goods and services which are part of the problem as if they are part of the solution is not new.
 But the terms in which Exeter frames its carbon reduction aspirations and resulting public policy do matter.